Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means to have a very difficult or troublesome time with something.
-The phrase is figurative, as it doesn’t refer to an actual devil but to the level of difficulty faced.
+The idiom is figurative, as it doesn’t refer to an actual devil but to the level of difficulty faced.

 Origin: